Word Accessibility

 Hyperlinks

-When linking to a website, use meaningful hyperlink text.
+When linking to a website, document or other part of a document, use meaningful hyperlink text.
 Linked text should be descriptive, concise, unique and visually distinct.
 Do not use bare URLs.
 To learn more about writing link text, consult the accessible links chapter of this guide.

 To add a link in Word: